Mary Gifford of Malden, MA, is a Care Dimensions hospice volunteer.

 This whole experience has not only impacted the patients that I see, but it has also truly helped me to grow emotionally, and it is one of the best things that I have done.
 I look forward to continuing my volunteer work with Care Dimensions and being able to meet and interact with many more wonderful patients.

 About the author

 Mary Gifford is a Malden resident who has been volunteering with Care Dimensions since 2017.

 Want to make a profound difference in someone's life?
-Call 888-283-1722 to inquire about our September 2019 new-volunteer training programs in greater Boston and on the North Shore.
+Call 888-283-1722 to inquire about our next volunteer training programs in greater Boston and on the North Shore.
 Or complete our online volunteer application.